SomdattaNag/HairStylist/README.md

 2. Based on the user's predicted hairtype, the application provides hair care recommendations.

 3. The application uses content-filtering, TF-IDF with cosine similarity to filter products according to user's hairtype.
-It uses 2 datasets a hairtypekeyword dataset and a product dataset (shampoo_data.csv) to match keywords with products and filter them according to prices, similarity score etc.

-4. It also uses basic sentiment analysis (textblob) to filter products according to the top reviews/feedbacks.
+It uses 2 datasets a hairtypekeyword dataset and a product dataset (shampoo_data.csv) to match keywords with products and filter them according to similarity score etc. It also uses basic sentiment analysis (textblob) to filter products according to the top reviews/feedbacks.
+Users' can also select their own preferred price range.
+The recommended products are sorted according to the price range.

-5. The application has clean UI built with streamlit that allows users's to either upload their photos or take photos directly and then provide haircare recommendations.
+4. The application has clean UI built with streamlit that allows users's to either upload their photos or take photos directly and then provide haircare recommendations.
 Links are provided for each product.

-6. Deployed the application using Streamlit Cloud.
+5. Deployed the application using Streamlit Cloud.

 # Features: